Skip to main content

 Can Sleep Deprivation Alter Fertility Timelines

 Sleep is a master regulator of the endocrine system.
 Its absence creates a cascade of hormonal disruptions that directly lengthen fertility recovery timelines.
-A single night of poor sleep can increase and elevate cortisol the next day.
+A single night of poor sleep can increase insulin resistance and elevate cortisol the next day.
 Chronic sleep deprivation, defined as consistently getting less than seven hours a night, has a more profound impact.

 The following table illustrates the impact of sleep on fertility-related hormones: